pop-team/pop-java/docs/examples.rst

 them.
 The following examples are available for the moment:

-* ``Callback``: this example shows the ability of a parallel object to call back the one who called him.
+* ``Callback``: this example shows the ability of a parallel object to call back the one that called him.
 * ``Integer``: this is a simple example of a parallel object integer (same as the example in POP-C++).
 * ``Mixed1``: this example is a POP-Java application using a POP-C++